 In general, there are three ways in which doctors can assess the level of pain a child is feeling:

 - Self-reported measures of pain: Doctors may ask children to rate their pain on a scale of 1-10 or show pictures that reflect different emotions and ask them which best illustrates how they are feeling.

 - Behavioral measures of pain: Doctors will evaluate the child's motor responses, facial expressions, crying and behavior (for example, sleep-wake patterns).

 - Physiologic measures of pain: Doctors measure blood pressure and pulse changes, as well as take note of palm sweating.

 Medications Used to Treat Pain in Children

-Patient-controlled analgesia (PCA): Children who are four to six years old may be able to use PCA with the help of a parent or nurse.
-Children who are seven years or older can independently use the PCA pump.
+- Patient-controlled analgesia (PCA): Children who are four to six years old may be able to use PCA with the help of a parent or nurse.
+Many children who are as young as six can independently use the PCA pump.

-Epidural analgesia: Epidural analgesia is usually performed around major surgeries such as abdominal, lower extremity or spinal surgeries for postoperative pain control.
+- Epidural analgesia: Epidural analgesia can be performed around major surgeries such as abdominal, lower extremity or spinal surgeries for postoperative pain control.
 Pain medication is injected into the epidural space of the spinal cord.

 While these medications are the same as those given to adults for pain, the dosing is not the same for children.
 The dose of medicine will likely be smaller for children than for the average adult, because it is based on the patient's weight.
 It is very important to follow the exact dosing prescribed by your child's doctor.